TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson2.md

      the second column the first 10 even integers, and the third column the first 10 odd integers.

-2) generate a vector with the product of each row
+2) generate a vector with one value per row in the matrix from (1), where the value is the product of the all the values in the corresponding row.

-3) generate a vector with the sum of each column
+3) generate a vector with the sum of each column of the matrix from (1)

-4) return the second and third columns as a matrix
+4) return the second and third columns of the matrix from (1) as a matrix

-5) return the second and third rows as a matrix
+5) return the second and third rows of the matrix from (1) as a matrix

-6) return the second row as a vector
+6) return the second row of the matrix from (1) as a vector

-7) return the second row as a (one row) matrix
+7) return the second row of the matrix from (1) as a (one row) matrix

 [Return to index](#index)